Go back

 Your team has been planning code upgrades to your network core for weeks.
 It’s been challenging, to say the least.
 In last few years, your mid-size enterprise has invested significant resources to increase the redundancy and stability of the network core.
 You’ve been working hard to consolidate a network that began as a string of daisy-chained switches, ad-hoc configurations, and undocumented network surprises.

 Although you’ve requested budget to create a lab environment to mirror your production core, the project remains unfunded.
 Instead, you’ve used every other resource at your disposal.
 You’ve read through the release notes document for the new code version and researched relevant issues.
-You’ve reached out to peers who have performed similar upgrades in the past.
+You’ve reached out to peers who have performed similar network upgrades in the past.
 You’ve backed up the configs on every device on the network.
 You’ve talked with the vendor SE to ensure you’re moving to a stable version of code.

 On top of all this, you’ve opened a proactive ticket with the vendor to expedite support should you need help in the middle of the night.
-As an added measure, you’ve downloaded relevant documentation and verified software images on your local drive in case you lose Internet access during the upgrade.
+As an added measure, you’ve downloaded relevant documentation and verified software images on your local drive in case you lose Internet access during the network upgrade.

 In preparation, you’ve documented the changes you need to make, step by step.
 You’ve developed a test for every incremental change, to be certain the network behaves as expected.
 You’ve determined key checkpoints along the way where you need to evaluate your progress.